jwhiteman/proofs/2/2-scratch.md

 2j + 1 is the definition of an odd number.
 The square of an odd number is always odd.

+case 1: j is 0, then n^2 is 25
+case 2: j is 1 or greater, then you have 25 times some integer >= 9.

+Because the number either 0 or odd and greater or equal to 9, n^2 must end in 25.

 ## Proof attempt 3:
 Let n be an integer with 5 as the last digit.